harryleesan/kubernetes-workshop/README.md

     ```

 2. Run `kubectl get all --namespace your_namespace` to verify that you can access the cluster.
+Don't worry, it's working if you see _No resources found_.

 ## 1.2 Accessing the dashboard
 The Kubernetes dashboard is a powerful tool which provides a GUI for you to